NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Rusthenge/Vloriak.md

     desc: "  A vloriak's saliva causes metal to rust rapidly.
 If it succeeds at a tongue Strike or [[Actions/Disarm|Disarm]] attempt, the vloriak deals 2d6 untyped damage (doubled on a critical hit) to a metal item the target is wearing or holding, ignoring its Hardness.
 If the vloriak hits an unattended metal item, the item takes this damage automatically.
 If a creature uses the Shield Block reaction with a metal shield against a tongue attack, the shield is automatically broken, but no other item is rusted on that attack."

   - name: "Spew Rusted Shards"
-    desc: "`pf2:2` (divine) The vloriak spews a @Template[cone|distance:15] of acid and rusted metal.
+    desc: "`pf2:2` (divine) The vloriak spews a 15-foot cone of acid and rusted metal.
 Creatures in the area take 3d6 acid and 3d6 piercing damage (DC 22 Reflex check save).
 A creature that takes any piercing damage is exposed to tetanus.
 The vloriak can't Spew Rusted Shards for 1d4 rounds."

   - name: "Tetanus"
     desc: " (disease) An infection introduced through open wounds, tetanus can produce stiffness, muscle spasms strong enough to break bones, and ultimately death.\n\n**Saving Throw** DC 14 Fortitude check\n\n**Onset** 10 days\n\n**Stage 1** [[Conditions/Clumsy|Clumsy 1]] (1 week)\n\n**Stage 2** [[Conditions/Clumsy|Clumsy 2]] and can't speak (1 day)\n\n**Stage 3** [[Conditions/Paralyzed|Paralyzed]] with spasms (1 day)\n\n**Stage 4** death"